mozilla/firefox-test-engineering/guide/accounts.rst

 Limited Access Accounts
 =======================
 Our team also uses a number of services which are accessible only with special accounts and/or permissions.
-If you under an `NDA <https://wiki.mozilla.org/NDA>`_ you may ask your mentor or manager for access.
+If you're under an `NDA <https://wiki.mozilla.org/NDA>`_ you may ask your mentor or manager for access.

 fx-test-pubkeys
 ---------------